By Dr. Tyler Coles – Premier Orthodontics

 A dental overbite occurs when the upper teeth protrude past the lower teeth.
 It may be caused by a disruption in dental development, like overcrowding of teeth, the loss of back teeth, or poor oral habits.
 This type of overbite is primarily a result of tooth positioning, which can be corrected with braces or clear aligners.

-The most typical method of rectifying a dental overbite is through braces, which can range in cost from $3,000 to $7,000.
+The most typical method of rectifying a dental overbite is through braces.
 Braces will usually be done in combination with one of the following treatment options:

 The time frame for correcting an overbite with braces varies depending on the individual, but more severe cases may take several years to rectify.